rust-lang/rust/text/0000-fused-iterator.md

 Should this trait be unsafe?
 I can't think of any way generic unsafe code could end up relying on the guarantees of `Fused`.

+Also, it's possible to implement the specialized `Fuse` struct without a useless `don` bool.
+Unfortunately, it's *very* messy.
+IMO, this is not worth it for now and can always be fixed in the future as it doesn't change the `FusedIterator` trait.